indratanusaha/indratanusaha.github.io/_posts/2025-11-01-my-blog-post.md

 The essential first step is to sit with the emotional discomfort without looking for an escape even if it pains.

 “If we have our own why in life, we shall get along with almost any how.
 Man does not strive for pleasure, only the Englishman does."
 (Friedrich Nietzsche, Twilight of the Idols)

+Despair & numbing ourselves to it won't lead us anywhere.
+I conclude this part with a question: what if the numbness induced by extreme despair is another perverse manifestation of last-stage capitalism, where even despair becomes a product?
+Is this already not happening?
+What do therapists & psychologists (mainstream) exist for, if not to normalize oeople to numbness & desensitization?

+Refer to this quote from Erich Fromm (The Sane Society), "Many psychiatrists and psychologists refuse to entertain the idea that society as a whole may be lacking in sanity.
+They hold that the problem of mental health in a society is only that of the number of 'unadjusted' individuals, and not of a possible unadjustment of the culture itself." & go down the rabbit hole of research for reaching truth.